ElmerCSC/elmerfem/elmerice/Solvers/Documentation/AdjointSSA_CostFluxDivSolver.md

 The sequence in the .sif will usually be as follow:

 1. Compute the velocity using the [SSA solver](#ssa_direct_solver)
-2. Compute a cost function that measure the diffrence between the model velocities and some observation
+2. Compute a cost function that measures the difference between the model velocities and some observation
 3. **Compute the Flux divergence cost**
 4. Compute the solution of the [adjoint linear system](#adjoint_linearsolver)
 5. Compute the gradient of your cost functions with respect to your input parameters ([SSA Gradient Solver](#ssa_gradient_solver))